rust-lang/rust/doc/rust.md

 `-`
   : Negation.
 May only be applied to numeric types.
 `*`
   : Dereference.
 When applied to a [pointer](#pointer-types) it denotes the pointed-to location.
-For
-    mutable boxes, the resulting [lvalue](#lvalues-rvalues-and-temporaries) can be assigned to.
+    For pointers to mutable locations, the resulting [lvalue](#lvalues-rvalues-and-temporaries) can be assigned to.
     For [enums](#enumerated-types) that have only a single variant, containing a single parameter, the dereference operator accesses this parameter.
 `!`
   : Logical negation.
 On the boolean type, this flips between `true` and
     `false`.
 On integer types, this inverts the individual bits in the